Abdel Hady Khallaf Allah

 Abdel Hady Khallaf Allah (5 March 1946 – 2008) was an Egyptian boxer.
 He competed at the 1968 Summer Olympics and the 1972 Summer Olympics.
 At the 1972 Summer Olympics, he lost in first fight to Hosain Eghmaz of Iran.

+Olympic results

+1968 – Mexico City

+Below are Khallaf Allah's results in the featherweight category at the 1968 Mexico City Olympics: